BrkRaw/brkraw/docs/api/API-Addon.md

 Errors:

-- `FileNotFoundError`: map file or spec not found.
+- `FileNotFoundError`: context map or spec not found.

 - `RuntimeError`: map already attached (use `force=True`).